MaestroError/html-strings-affixer/README.md

     // Report
-    (bool) "detailed" - if true, detailed report will be displayed (bool) "warn_as_table" - if true, warnings will be displayed as table
+    (bool) "detailed" - if true, detailed report will be displayed (bool) "warn_as_Table" - if true, warnings will be displayed as table

     // Log
     (string) "log_folder" - folder to store logs